jhalcantara/jhalcantara.github.io/index.md

 ## About Me

-I am a postdoctoral scholar at the [Institute of Statistical Science, Academia Sinica](https://www.stat.sinica.edu.tw/eng/index.php) working with [Dr. Ching-pei Lee](https://leepei.github.io/).
-Previously, I was a postdoctoral fellow at the Department of Mathematics of National Taiwan Normal University from where I also obtained my Ph.D. in Mathematics under the supervision of [Prof. Jein-Shan Chen](http://math.ntnu.edu.tw/~jschen/index.php?menu=Home).
+I am a postdoctoral scholar at the [Institute of Statistical Science, Academia Sinica](https://www.stat.sinica.edu.tw/eng/index.php), working with [Dr. Ching-pei Lee](https://leepei.github.io/).
+Previously, I was a postdoctoral fellow at the Department of Mathematics of National Taiwan Normal University, from where I also obtained my Ph.D. in Mathematics under the supervision of [Prof. Jein-Shan Chen](http://math.ntnu.edu.tw/~jschen/index.php?menu=Home).
 Here is my [CV](https://drive.google.com/file/d/16oVNcQ3NqJ_bE_lg-KHO0DqL5g6ZNEwj/view?usp=sharing).

 ## Research Interests